mucommander/mucommander/readme.txt

 Bug fixes:
 - SMB passwords that contain '@' characters are now properly handled.
+- Fixed a bug that occurred when sorting the folder pane by an invisible column or when hiding the current column.
+This bug would leave the folder pane in an inconsistent sort order and could prevent the application from restarting.

 Known issues:
 - Korean translation is not up-to-date.